jameskbride/EuchreKata/README.md

 Euchre is a team game which is played cooperatively.
 Teammates should not work against each other, and should play their cards in a way so as not to waste cards that may let them win a future trick.

-If a teammate appears to be winning a trick then a player should play the lowest card they are allowed to play.
-On the other hand if a teammate is not winning a trick then a player should play their highest card.
-Players must still abide by the lead suit and trump rules however.
+In a real game this is where human strategy is involved.
+For the purpose of this exercise if a teammate appears to be winning a trick then a player should play the lowest card they are allowed to play.
+On the other hand if a teammate is not winning a trick then a player should play their highest card if it will beat the opposing team's cards.
+If the player's team is not winning, and their highest card can't win either then they should play their lowest card.
+Players must still abide by the lead suit and trump rules.